mjrgh/lwcloneu2/readme.md

 ## Changes vs. the original cithraidt version:

-* **Better compatibility with the manufacturer's DLL.** cihraidt's original LedWiz.dll replacement faithfully implements the manufacturer's version as far as the official documentation goes, but it nonetheless has some slight differences in the actual ad hoc behavior, in a few areas that the official documentation leaves unspecified.
+* **Better compatibility with the manufacturer's DLL.** cihraidt's original LedWiz.dll replacement faithfully emulates the manufacturer's DLL as far as the official documentation goes, but it nonetheless has some slight differences in the actual ad hoc behavior, in a few areas that the official documentation leaves unspecified.
 For example, the order of device enumeration is